 Any other Metal Suppression algorithms reduce streaks and voids caused by metal objects, but do not accurately depict the anatomical detail immediately surrounding the metal.
 Rather, they depict metal surrounded by an extrapolated layer of blur.
-In the reconstruction implemented in CurveBeam Al scanners, even in anatomy with large quantities of metal such as total ankle replacements, anatomy in close proximity to metal is preserved with an unmatched degree of authenticity compared to any other commercial system.
+In the reconstruction implemented in CurveBeam Al scanners, even in anatomy with total ankle replacements, anatomy in close proximity to metal is preserved with an unmatched degree of authenticity compared to any other commercial system.